jvoisin/snuffleupagus/doc/source/faq.rst

 The possibility of having this natively in PHP has `been discussed <https://marc.info/?l=php-internals&m=141692988212413&w=2>`_, but as 2017, nothing has been merged yet.

+Nop'ing function execution
+""""""""""""""""""""""""""

+Snuffleupagus can be configured to either *allow* or *drop* the execution of particular functions and optionally *log* and *dump* them, but it doesn't provide any mechanism to *nop* their execution.

+We thought about adding this, but didn't for several reasons:

+- What should the return value of a *nop'ed* function be?
+- It would add confusion between ``drop``, ``nop`` and ``log``.
+- Usually, when a specific function is called, either it's a dangerous one and you want to stop the execution immediately, or you want to let it continue and log it.
+There isn't really any middle-ground, or at least we failed to find any.